kumarav1nash/Av1nashOnGit.github.io/Golas - 2025.md

 		- book the test [x]
 		- give the exam and get the certification [x]

-60 LPA or above package
+60 LPA or above package (within 6 month of the year)
 		- Get the algomonster subscription [done]
 		- study the patterns [in progress]
 		- master DSA and give weekly leetcode test [x]